 - Title washing: This involves altering a vehicle’s title to hide its damage history.
 To prevent this, verify the title status through reliable databases.

 - Inconsistent vehicle history: Be wary of vehicles with incomplete or inconsistent history reports.
-These can indicate hidden issues or previous accidents not disclosed by the seller.
+These can indicate hidden defects or scams by the car dealership, or previous accidents not disclosed by the seller.

 - Pressure tactics: Dealers may try to rush you into a decision.
 If a salesperson insists that an offer is only valid if you purchase immediately, it is best to walk away.